BeardedManStudios/ForgeNetworkingRemastered/docs/mkdocs/docs/sending-rpc-to-a-single-player.md

-# Sending RPC to Single Player
+# Sending RPC to a Single Player
 During your development process you may find that you have to send an RPC to a single player and nobody else.
 This is especially useful to target players that are just connecting to the server to send them needed data that is not buffered already.

 ### General Example